awm66/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing; you may want to search the company's engineering blog or use sties like Stackshare to find this information.) *According to [Stackshare](https://stackshare.io/upstart/upstart), Upstart uses JavaScript, JQuery, React, AngularJS, TypeScript, and Kotlin for application development.
-Other techologies include PostfreSQL, Ruby, Rails, and Amazon S3 for data.
+PostfreSQL, Ruby, Rails, and Amazon S3 are used for data.
 DevOps technology includes Git, GitHub, VS Code, Kubernetes, AWS Elastic, and DataDog.
-Stackshare did not list any specific specialized AI or ML software.*
+Stackshare did not list any specific specialized AI or ML software.
+For a complete list of all technology, refer to Stackshare.*

 ## Landscape